Physical health is one of the most important aspects of life. Learn about how can you optimize your physical health!

 Walking more often increases energy expenditure by about 1.5 calories per mile.
 That means you burn about 0.5 calories per minute while walking.
 If you walk quickly, you burn more calories than if you stroll.

 So, if you want to lose weight, start walking faster!
-The most crucial aspect is that you don’t overdo it and try to run or jog every day.
+The most crucial aspect is that you don’t overdo it and try to run or jog daily.
 If you want to get in shape, make sure you exercise at least three times a week.
 This will help you achieve your goal of being fit and healthy.

-The federal government recommends that adults get at least 2½ hours per week of moderate-intensity aerobic activity or 1¼ hours per week of vigorous aerobic activity.
+The federal government recommends that adults get at least 2½ hours of moderate-intensity aerobic activity or 1¼ hours per week of vigorous aerobic activity.
 In addition, it is recommended that adults do muscle-strengthening activities on two or more days each week.

 Physical activities may include:

 It would help if you were eating at least five meals each day.
 The key here is variety.
 Try to eat breakfast, lunch, dinner, and snacks in different ways to keep things interesting.
 For example, have fruit with your morning cereal instead of milk.
 Have something light like yogurt with your afternoon snack.
 Eat a salad with your evening meal.